davidmeredith/devsGuidebook/devGuidebook.md

 ##### What about Rust or Zig

 TODO I don't have enough hard-won experience to confidently make this call, so I'll have to defer to the opinion of of others.
-According to Lars Bergstrom, Director of Engineering for Android at Google, [top](#Table-Of-Contents)
+According to Lars Bergstrom, Director of Engineering for Android at Google, coming soon....
+[top](#Table-Of-Contents)
 #### Kanban - Jira and Confluence